imranshah786/kubernet/modifying_jobs.md

 # Modifying a running job:
-## write down what selector and labels used by the job:
+## write down what selector and labels are used by the job:

 ``kubectl get job username-default-job -o yaml``